-If a Supplier is planning between 5k-20k installations in respect of Domestic Premises within the calendar year, a total of 500 surveys will need to be completed to cover the 12-month period.
-The Supplier will advise the Code Administrator before the end of the first Calendar quarter (January-March) if they are planning on installing between 5k-20k installations in respect of Domestic Premises within that calendar year.
-Results from surveys will be submitted in full no later than four weeks after the end of the calendar year to which they relate, and could be passed to (or requested by) the Authority, and be used for compliance purposes.
+If a Supplier is planning between 5k-20k installations in respect of Domestic Premises in the next 12 months, a total of 500 surveys will need to be completed to cover the 12-month period.
+Interim results from these surveys could be passed to (or requested by) the Authority, but only the annual results would be used for compliance purposes.